obb199/Clustering-by-progressive-data-reductions/README.md

-# Grouping by progressive data reduction
+# Clustering by progressive data reduction
 #1 - calculate the distance from each point to the other N-1 points
 2 - swap the nearest pairs of points for a new point that is the average of the double 3 - repeat steps 1 and 2 until the set has a predetermined amount of k points or the number of points is less than k